authorAnonymousGit/FlexER/README.md

 Such an entity set is not explicitly known, yet typically referred to abstractly as a “real-world entity."
 We argue that an entity set of choice may vary according to user needs and different users may seek different solutions from the same dataset.

 A one-size-fits-all resolution provides an adequate solution for universal ER, a standalone task with a single equivalence intent.
-Yet, some data cleaning/integration challenges (recall Section 1.1) may involve multiple intents.
+Yet, some data cleaning/integration challenges may involve multiple intents.
 Therefore, instead of performing a universal ER, we argue for enhancing ER to support multiple outcomes for multiple intents.
 A MIER involves a set of (possibly related) entity mappings for a set of intents E = {𝐸1, 𝐸2, · · · , 𝐸𝑃 }, offering multiple ways to divide 𝐷, each serving as a solution for a respective intent.